Shr3y8s/ShreyasFitnessWeb-FirebaseENHANCED/Stripe_Payments_Implementation_Guide_2025_Updated.md

 4. Click **Reveal test key** to see your **Secret key** (starts with `sk_test_`)
 5. Keep these keys for later steps
 6. **SECURITY BEST PRACTICE**: Never hardcode these keys in your frontend code.
 Always use environment variables.
+7. **API VERSION NOTE**: As of August 2025, Stripe is using the `2025-07-30.basil` API version, which includes support for:
+   - Checkout enhancements for app-to-web purchases
+   - Enhanced support for NZ BECS Direct Debit and other regional payment methods
+   - Mixed intervals support for subscriptions
+   - New billing threshold capabilities

 ## PART 2: FIREBASE EXTENSION SETUP